 The number of visitors on your site at any given time also has a bearing on the amount of RAM needed.
 More simultaneous visitors means more RAM will be needed to serve web pages to them.

-Bandwidth isn’t exactly part of the server but the amount of bandwidth included in your hosting plan is important, particularly if your website gets a lot of visitors or it delivers a lot of information to your visitors.
+Bandwidth isn’t exactly part of the server specs, however, the amount of bandwidth included in your hosting plan is important, particularly if your website gets a lot of visitors or it delivers a lot of information to your visitors.

 There are two factors to bandwidth: the amount of bandwidth and the port size.